13 Things Starbucks Employees Won’t Tell You

 Befriend your barista

 Your Starbucks barista wouldn’t mention it, of course, but being friendly goes a long way toward getting free drinks, discounts, and the freshest and tastiest pastries.
 That’s what Amanda Ponzar, chief marketing officer for Community Health Charities, has learned.
 This loyal Starbucks enthusiast regularly shares social media photos of herself enjoying a Starbucks drink; it’s also her place of choice for business meetings.
-Especially if you live in the best coffee city in America.

 Order two cake pops to get a secret discount